gisquick/gisquick-doc/user-manual/user-interface.rst

 User profile page
 =================

-User page (:menuselection:`My profile` in User menu) allows managing published projects and uploading new ones.
+User page (:menuselection:`My profile` in the User menu) allows managing published projects and uploading new ones.
 In ``Projects`` tab user can browse published projects including basic metadata.
-Project can be opened by clicking on its name.
+A project can be opened by clicking on its name.

 .. thumbnail:: ../img/ui-user-menu.png